Knowledge Base

 6. High-Definition Laser Scanning: Leveraging state-of-the-art technology, high-definition laser scanning offers precise, detailed, and rapid data capture of the built environment.
 This technology captures and documents even the minutest details, ensuring that the As-Built documentation is as accurate as possible.

-As-Built documentation plays a critical role in the construction industry, bridging the gap between design intent and actual construction.
+As-built documentation plays a critical role in the construction industry, bridging the gap between design intent and actual construction.
 Leveraging technological advances like laser scanning, companies like Existing Conditions can now capture the built environment with unprecedented accuracy.
 This ensures that stakeholders, be they architects, owners, or builders, have a reliable point of reference for any future endeavors related to the structure.